anhhanuman/cypress-course-artem/ReadMe.md

 #### support/command.js
-you can add common functions that you use across the app overwrite is an advanced topic, and it is rarely used
+you can add common functions that you use across the app overwrite the cypress command, and can be used in the test spec

 #### plugins/index.js
 you can extend the cypress functionalities outside of cypress